-Gas lamp lit streets and foggy dark alleys didn’t offer the residents of Whitechapel too much in the way of an inspiring backdrop by which to lead their lives.
+Gas lamp-lit streets and dark, foggy alleys didn’t offer the residents of Whitechapel an inspiring backdrop by which to lead their lives.
 The area was steeped in poverty and all manner of crime and disease.
-Growing up in this part of London offered a challenge in itself; many children were seen as a strain on their parents’ resources, and two in every ten died before reaching five years old.
+Growing up in this part of London offered a challenge in itself; many children were seen as a strain on their parents’ resources, and it is believed that two in every ten died before reaching five years old.

-While the streets were lined with the starving, penniless inhabitants of the drab and dark capital, the insides of the houses throughout the borough were no less uninviting.
-Many were makeshift brothels and offered a bed and a room to those wishing to escape and form a living.
-However, this was a dangerous trade, as disease was passed from person to person very quickly and doctors did not come cheap.
+While the streets were lined with the starving, penniless inhabitants of the drab and dark capital, the insides of the houses throughout the borough were no less uninviting and more reminiscent of slums.
+Many were makeshift brothels, offering a bed and a room to those wishing for a short-term escape.
+However, this was a dangerous trade, as diseases were passed from person to person very quickly and doctors did not come cheap.

 Housing was extremely over-crowded, with entire families or groups of strangers crammed into a single room for cooking, eating and sleeping.
-They would share beds or sleep on the floor, with rags covering broken windows and often flea or insect-infested rooms.
-These damp and cold conditions offered an ideal climate for further disease and sickness to multiply.
+They would share beds or sleep on the floor, with rags covering broken windows and often flea or insect-infested environments.
+These damp and cold conditions offered an ideal climate for further disease and sickness to develop.

-It is difficult to imagine such dank and fearful times, and to picture how it was people managed to spend their lives in them.
-However, they did, and this blog has hopefully given you some insight into the reality of life in Whitechapel, 1888.
+It is difficult to imagine such dark and fearful times, and how people managed to spend their lives in such conditions.
+While many perished at the hands of crime, serial killers or disease, others did survive, and this blog has hopefully given you some insight into the reality of life for the residents of Whitechapel, 1888.

-Most of the street names have been changed in and around Whitechapel, however, with reference to old street maps it is possible to identify particular locations and landmarks.
-So why not get down to London and see for yourself some of the remains of 1888; in particular the locations of where Jack the Ripper’s victims were found, all of which are visited on Jack the Ripper tours.
+Most of the street names have been changed in and around Whitechapel over the years.
+However, with reference to old street maps, it is possible to identify specific locations and landmarks.
+One of the most popular things to do in Whitechapel is explore these old destinations, particularly those most well-known because of the heinous Jack the Ripper crimes.
+So why not get down to London and see some of the remains of 1888 yourself?